 This article was written by Rick Lucas, Veteran and Entrepreneur, for Ratterman Brothers Funeral Homes in Louisville, KY.
 If you need any information about military funerals contact Ratterman Brothers Funeral homes at https://www.rattermanbrothers.com/ .

 The forlorn trumpet or bugle being played during a military funeral that seems to hold that note longer than possible.
-It never seems to end, it just fades away.
-The echo seems to reverberate and you are never sure until later that it is gone.
+It never seems to end; it just fades away.
+The echo seems to reverberate, and you are never sure until later that it is gone.
 Somber.
 Final.
-The traditions of taps goes back as far as the 17th century.
+The traditions of taps at military funerals goes back as far as the 17th century.

 Taps is actually considered a signal and not a song.
 Over the years some have added words as a mnemonic device but taps have no lyrics.
 Taps is played by a single bugle or trumpet and the typical duration is 59 seconds.
 It is played at dusk, sunset, flag ceremonies, sometimes played at boy scout and girl scout meetings but it is probably best known for being played at military funerals.

 Taps comes from the Dutch taptoe, meaning “close the (beer) taps (and send the troops back to camp)” dating back to the 1600’s.
 Essentially, taps would be played to signal the local taverns to stop serving, turn off the taps, so the soldiers would return to camp.
 An alternative explanation is that it comes from a term used before the Civil War.
 Three single drum taps which meant extinguish lights or “lights out”.